This app will stop working on 3rd April 2017. But you can still listen to BBC iPlayer Radio via your browser by visiting

 BBC Radio 4 Extra

-2/8 Faith and her son Joe fall out, but is Bill the cause or cure?
-From November 1989.
+2/8 Faith and teenage son Joe fall out, but is Bill the cause or the cure?

 5/6 Reunions top the agenda at the CyberPass bistro, but are they such a good idea?

 2/5 Graham finds himself dating two women, and there's a surprise for the other slimmers.

 6/6 Love is in the air as Douglas and Herc fight it out over the fruit tray, Martin has the interview of his life

 Tired of the lad's big-headedness, Bill and Moira decide to teach him a lesson.